 If I had had Nourished Baby before I became pregnant, I would have had the information I needed to make sure my body was up to the sacred and stressful task of providing the raw materials for the growth of a whole new person.

 After all, a woman’s blood volume has to double during pregnancy to support the fetus.
 Imagine the level of nutrition it must take to do that, let alone build the bones, muscles, organs and skin of your developing child!

 As I learned the hard way: If a steady, robust supply of raw materials for the baby’s growth is not coming from the mother’s diet, it will come from the mother’s own body.

 Such depletion often has consequences to the health of the mother’s teeth, skin, thyroid, adrenal and sex hormones, digestive system and even her ability to feel happy and think clearly.
 (How many women do you know who had issues with these areas during or after pregnancy?)

 Nourished Baby shows you how to get optimal nutrition during pregnancy, nursing and weaning, ensuring both a healthy baby and a strong, resilient mother.

 In hindsight, while I was eating plenty of calories, I was clearly not nourishing myself or my child how I really needed to.
-I’m confident that eating a nutrient dense diet like Nourished Baby recommends could have made a big difference in the health of both myself and my baby, and possibly have saved us years of digestive problems, rashes and other painful symptoms of nutrient deficiency and food sensitivity.
+I’m confident that eating a nutrient dense diet like Nourished Baby recommends could have made a big difference in the health of both myself and my baby, and possibly have saved us years of digestive problems and other painful symptoms of nutrient deficiency and food sensitivity.

 I know this because the same nutrient dense diet recommended in the book is exactly what is healing us today.